-Winners and Losers of BlackRock’s Climate Pushback (So Far)
+Winners and Losers of BlackRock’s Climate Shift (So Far)

 But picking out some important companies can test whether BlackRock is truly downscaling its coal investments and highlight where that backing is being redirected.

 Coal miner Peabody Energy, for one, has seen its backing from BlackRock dwindle.
-In 2018 BlackRock held around 6.3 million shares in the company; that figure is now down to 5 million.
+In 2018 BlackRock held around 6.3 million shares in the company; that figure is now down to 5 million and further divestments may be coming.

 Peabody’s annual report points glumly at the negative sentiments of sections of the financial community.